CharmanderTheDev/QRTsReallyTiny/README.txt

 :plusone{+${1};} \"function" defined here\
 !(plusone!){2}; \"function" "called" here, will return 3\

-!PLEASE NOTE that calling a jump with a literal linear, such as !0{_}, can be used for recursive purposes, as the jump is relative to the "start" of the current sub-evaluation.!
+!PLEASE NOTE! that calling a jump with a literal linear, such as !0{_}, can be used for recursive purposes, as the jump is relative to the "start" of the current sub-evaluation.

 Macros:
 evaluates the given gestalt as if it were a program, setting its input to the secondary argument,